New "And here we go" (The Joker, The Dark Knight) 2/09/25

 This is my first Salesforce-related post.
 I will assume that you have no programming/Salesforce background.

-What are cases?
 A case is a customer's question, feedback, or issue — e.g., more information about an order, something wrong with an invoice… something like that.

 This summer, before taking holidays, I was working with cases from a big telecom company.
 They had some features already developed, and it was my job to fix them.
 It was a mess.
 For context, Salesforce has some rules while coding, like do not query the database in a loop because you might reach a system limit, do not concatenate loops, use lists to loop through records...